 - It must reduce pain significantly for it to be classed as successful

-- Don’t keep trying, if you haven’t found a way in within a few attempts, do something else
+- If it hasn’t helped within a few attempts, stop and do something else

 As always thanks for reading